ericklein/air_quality/readme.md

 - 091320: P1, Insert easily visible, detectable (-1) data points into data feed when sensors error during read
 - 091420: P2, Try and move AIO keys to another group
 - 091420: P2, Switch to BME680 integrated sensor
-- 091420: P2, Switch to M0 Proto board and put BME680 in proto space there

 ### Questions
 - 090820: We are generating humidity, heat index, and absolute humidity?